 Choose the type of Oyster mushroom:

-Pick your Oyster mushroom variety from among the following types: pearl oysters, gold oysters, king oysters, pink oysters, and blue oysters.
-Those that have a warm beige color such as gold or pearl oysters typically grow in colder climates whereas those of a cool blue or grey color such as King oyster mushrooms grow better in colder temperatures.
+Pick your Oyster mushroom spawn variety from among the following types: pearl oysters, gold oysters, king oysters, pink oysters, and blue oysters.
+Those that have a warm beige color such as gold or pearl oysters typically grow in warmer climates whereas those of a cool blue or grey color such as King oyster mushrooms grow better in colder temperatures.